Richardbmk/sre-nginx-ssl-certs/README.md

 5. Access the application:

-- Once the deployment is complete, use the provided domain to access the application.
+- Once the deployment is complete, use the provided domain to access the application via HTTPS.

 ### Troubleshooting

-If the deployment fails and you are not able to access the application, here are a list of things to check:
+If the deployment fails and you are not able to access the application via HTTPS, here are a list of things to check:

-1. AWS Credentials are valid with sufficient permissions.
+1. **AWS Credentials**: Ensure your AWS credentials are valid with sufficient permissions.
-2. SSH into the EC2 Instance and check:
-   - Docker & Docker compose are installed correctly
-   - Existence of the folder with the name _sre-nginx-ssl_ and check the content on the folder
+2. **Ansible Inventory**: If Ansible can't find your EC2 instance:
+   - Verify your EC2 instance has the correct tags matching the EC2_NAME
-   - Check if the containers are in running: _sre-nginx-ssl-app_ and _nginx_
+   - Check if the AWS region matches between Terraform and Ansible
+   - Try running `export REGION=us-east-1; export EC2_NAME=nginxApp; ansible-inventory -i [aws_ec2.yml](http://\_vscodecontentref*/0) --list` manually
+3. **SSH Issues**: If SSH connection fails:
+   - Ensure the SSH key exists at the specified path
+   - Verify security groups allow SSH access from your IP
+4. **Let's Encrypt Rate Limits**: If certificate generation fails, check if you've hit [LetsEncrypt rate limits](https://letsencrypt.org/docs/rate-limits/#retrying-after-hitting-rate-limits).
+5. **Logs and Status**:
-   - Check the container logs
+   - SSH into the EC2 Instance and check Docker container logs: `docker logs certbot`
-   - Check if the certificates have been created.
+   - Check if containers are running: `docker ps`
-   - Check if you hit the [LetsEncrypt rate limit for prod](https://letsencrypt.org/docs/rate-limits/#retrying-after-hitting-rate-limits) environments.
-You may find a message in the logs like this: _too many certificates (5) already issued for this exact set of domains in the last 168h0m0s, retry after 2025-04-27 05:17:02_
-3. Check the use data script in the EC2 instance.
-4. Domain name is correctly configured in Route 53.
+   - Examine Nginx configuration: `docker exec -it nginx cat /etc/nginx/conf.d/default.conf`

 ### Clean up

 To destroy all the created resources run:

 ```
-terraform destroy -var "region=us-east-1" -var "subdomain_name=thebest" -var "domain_name=ricardoboriba.net" -var "ec2_name=nginxApp"
+terraform destroy -var "region=us-east-1" -var "subdomain_name=tweetsapp" -var "domain_name=ricardoboriba.net" -var "ec2_name=nginxApp" -var "key_name=sre-keys
 ```

 ### Issues I found on this setup

-- Docker & Docker Compose it is not installed correctly
-- Docker daemon it is not in Running state
-- Certbot/LetsEncrypt Rate Limit for prod environments
-- DNS Caching issues.
-DNS still pointing to and old Public IP
+- I still finding issues...